IntellexApps/stamper/README.md

 To do
 --------------------
-1. Speed up the opacity set.
+1. Speed up the method for changing the opacity.
 2. Make it easier to stamp in the standard positions (ie: center, top, bottom-right, etc...).
 3. Be able to define the number of tiles, so that the watermark is automatically scalled.
 4. More tests.